SnakeStudios/ServerNPC-DOCS/commands/actions.md

 - false|say.hello|msg:&aHi &e&n%player%&a, You have a cool a permission that make you bypass the delay.
 ```

-### SERVER:
+## SERVER:

-/npc action \(npc-name\) add \(true/false - Use by Console\) \(none/permission - To set Permission\) server:survival
+* /npc action \(npc-name\) add \(true/false - Use by Console\) \(none/permission - To set Permission\) server:survival

 \(USE false HERE\) \(It is in MILISECONDS - 2000 = 2 Second\) \(!permission can be use for negetive but not recommended to set a permission\)

-you need the ServerNPC BungeeCord Addon plugin to be instaled on bungee server \(no config needed for this plugin\) get it here: [https://www.spigotmc.org/resources/servernpc-bungeecord-addon.84094/](https://www.spigotmc.org/resources/servernpc-bungeecord-addon.84094/)
+You need the ServerNPC BungeeCord Addon plugin to be instaled on bungee server \(no config needed for this plugin\) get it here: [https://www.spigotmc.org/resources/servernpc-bungeecord-addon.84094/](https://www.spigotmc.org/resources/servernpc-bungeecord-addon.84094/)

-SERVER EXAMPEL:
+### SERVER EXAMPEL:
-send a player to survival
+Send a player to survival

-/npc action test add false none server:survival
+* /npc action test add false none server:survival

-send player to Survival server but need the permission 'go survival' you can give 'go.survival' to players that you want to be sended to the Survival server
+Send player to Survival server but need the permission 'go survival' you can give 'go.survival' to players that you want to be sended to the Survival server

-/npc action test add false go.survival server:survival
+* /npc action test add false go.survival server:survival

-send player to Survival server but most not have the permission 'go.survival' you can give 'go.survival' to players that you don't want to be sended to survival
+Send player to Survival server but most not have the permission 'go.survival' you can give 'go.survival' to players that you don't want to be sended to survival

-/npc action test add false !go.survival server:survival
+* /npc action test add false !go.survival server:survival

-here a cool way to send a player to your survival server
+Here a cool way to send a player to your survival server

 ```text
 Action: